![]() |

 CHARACTERS

 Capt.
-Kirk: A fairly Kirk-light episode, this.
-We do see his frustration in dealing with a Starfleet official, and we see Kirk bending procedures as far as he can to maximize his chances of locating Spock & company.
-Shatner plays Kirk's mounting frustration and brief defeat quite well.
+Kirk: A Kirk-light episode, this.
+We see his frustration in dealing with Ferris, with Kirk's priority - saving his people - put into conflict with Ferris's mission.
+Kirk bends procedures as far as he can to maximize his chances of locating Spock & company, but he doesn't actually defy orders.
+William Shatner does a good job playing Kirk's mounting frustration, including a short-lived moment of defeat.

-Spock-Logic: OK, quick question - In what parallel universe is Spock's action at the end of the episode illogical?
-We are clearly meant to accept that Spock behaved rashly and emotionally at the end.
-Yet so far as I can see, what Spock did was the only logical course.
-The Enterprise would have just barely abandoned the search.
-The shuttle has a short time in orbit, after which it will burn up in the atmosphere, killing all aboard.
+Spock-Logic: OK, quick question: In what parallel universe is Spock's action at the end illogical?
+His end-of-episode act is presented as something that's rash and emotional... but as far as I can see, it's the only logical course open.
+The Enterprise would have just barely abandoned the search, meaning that the ship is still in the area.
+The shuttle has a short time in orbit, after which it will burn up in the atmosphere.
 Literally the only hope not involving an Infinite Improbability Machine is to get the Enterprise's attention somehow.
-Spock's choice is to do nothing and burn up in an hour, or do what he did and take the only reasonable chance - however slim - of being spotted.
-Spock makes the logical choice (indeed, his most logical choice of the entire episode), and then gets laughed at for having an emotional outburst!
+Spock's choice is to do nothing and burn up in an hour, or else take the only chance - however slim - of being seen.
+He makes the logical choice (indeed, his most logical choice of the entire episode), and ends up getting laughed at for an emotional outburst!
 All right-y, then.

 LET'S PLAY...
 ZAP THE REDSHIRT!

 Redshirt count: Two.
-Crewman Latimer becomes the first to meet the natives, and gets speared in the back, ushering in the first post-credits commercial break.
-Crewman Gaetano ushers in the next commercial break when he tries to escape from the natives by climbing up a sheer cliff-face.
+Crewman Latimer becomes the first to meet the hostile natives, getting speared in the back to usher in the first post-credits commercial break.
+Crewman Gaetano later tries to escape from them by climbing up a sheer cliff-face.
 Turns out, he isn't Spider-Man.

 THOUGHTS